-The exclusion curves (in blue and magenta) depend more strongly on the choices of \aD and of \mAp than the cross section limits because of the resonant enhancement arising from the mixing between the \Ap and \PZ bosons when $\mAp \approx m_\PZ$.
-Results are shown for $\mAp = 3 \, \mdm$.
-Regions of parameter space are excluded in both mass-splitting scenarios: for $\msplit = 0.1 \, \mdm$, values of $y$ above ${\sim}10^{-7}$--$10^{-6}$ and above ${\sim}10^{-8}$--$10^{-7}$, depending on the choice of \aD, are excluded at $\mdm = 3$~and~80\GeV, respectively.
-For $\msplit = 0.4 \, \mdm$, the sensitivity is weaker because of the smaller production cross sections, which scale as $1/\msplit^5$ when all other parameters are fixed.
+The exclusion curves (in blue and magenta) depend more strongly on the choices of $\aD$ and of \mAp than the cross section limits because of the resonant enhancement arising from the mixing between the \Ap and \PZ bosons when $\mAp \approx m_\PZ$.
+Results are shown for $\mAp = 3 \, \mdm$, which is chosen for compatibility with the target thermal-relic DM abundances as determined by cosmological observations.
+Regions of parameter space are excluded in both mass-splitting scenarios: for $\msplit = 0.1 \, \mdm$, values of $y$ above ${\sim}10^{-7}$--$10^{-6}$ and above ${\sim}10^{-8}$--$10^{-7}$, depending on the choice of $\aD$, are excluded at $\mdm = 3$~and~80\GeV, respectively.
+For $\msplit = 0.4 \, \mdm$, the relative exclusion sensitivity is weaker because of the smaller production cross sections, which scale as $1/\msplit^5$ when all other parameters are fixed.
 Only the region near the \Ap-\PZ resonance is excluded in this scenario.